Expanded Form Multiplication: The Expanded Algorithm

 3. Combining the Parts: Carefully add these two products together.
 The sum of 20,430 and 5,448 is 25878.

-The expanded multiplication method is a game-changer for students who benefit from visual aids and a clear path through complex problems.
+The expanded multiplication method works especially well for students who benefit from visual aids and a clear, step-by-step path through complex problems.

 Here is another example of this method.